 The CAP certification program is an additional year of study and includes an internship, which is 650 hours.
 Once certified, the practitioner is then ready to open a private practice or pursue employment opportunities within holistic centers.
 Often those certified as ayurvedic practitioners will go on to pursue a bachelor's, master's, or doctorate degree in alternative medicine and surgery.

 Salary Info and Career Outlook

-Although the U.S. Bureau of Labor Statistics (BLS) does not report data specific to ayurvedic practitioners, it does categorize such holistic health providers among specialized types of health diagnosing and treating practitioners.
-It was reported by the BLS in May 2013 that these practitioners earned a median annual salary of $72,870, although salaries vary greatly by specialty, location, education, and experience.
-Employment among all health diagnosing and treating practitioners is projected to grow by about 20% between 2012 and 2022, per the BLS.
+Although the U.S. Bureau of Labor Statistics (BLS) does not report data specific to ayurvedic practitioners, it does categorize such holistic health providers among specialized types of health diagnosing and treating practitioners who do not fall into the more common categories.
+It was reported by the BLS in May 2020 that these practitioners earned a median annual salary of $82,420, although salaries vary greatly by specialty, location, education, and experience.
+Employment among health diagnosing and treating practitioners is projected to grow 9.7% between 2019 and 2029, per the BLS.

 Since it is an ancient healing and medicine practice that predates many forms of modern medicine, ayurveda does not have the same licensure, certification and formal education requirements as some of its counterparts.
 However, ayurvedic falls under the umbrella of alternative medicine and thus is a great practice for anyone who ascribes to this form of medical thought.